mt-ag/LCT-Documentation/docs/tutorial/introduction.md

 # Introduction

+This tutorial is intended for first-time users of LCT who want to learn about the most important features for a quick start.

 Knowledge about software testing strategies or Oracle APEX development can be useful but is not required.

 This tutorial is divided into three parts: